voteflux/flux-docs/docs/constitutions/aus-act.rst

 Membership Criteria
 -------------------

-Flux ACT’s membership criterion is:
+Flux ACT's membership criterion is:

 -  Maintain a list of at least 100 members who are electors within the ACT